epcc/cosc2425/control-flow.md

 Control Flow
 -----------------

-    A brief description about what the topics are and the usage in programming.

    Control flow is the order in which individual instructions are executed.
 In the MSP430 microcontroller and most architectures, instructions are executed in the order they appear in the program.